-The Best Ideas On How Parents Can Help Their Kids Succeed Academically
+The Best Ideas On How Parents Can Help Their Kids Succeed In School

-I’ve found several good resources sharing ideas on how parents can best help their children learn, and decided to bring them together in one post.
+I’ve found several good resources ideas on how parents can best help their children learn (including ideas on how to best respond to problems their children are having in school), and decided to bring them together in one post.
 You can see all my parent engagement-related “The Best” lists here.

-Here are my picks for The Best Ideas On How Parents Can Help Their Kids With Schoolwork At Home:
+Here are my picks for The Best Ideas On How Parents Can Help Their Kids Succeed In School:

 Lorna Constantini has posted a link to a Livebinder of parent resources with activities that parents can do at home.